hugojm/gamestarter/README.md

 ## Commands

 ```
-!price -> Returns the actual price of the $GAME token and more metrics
+$game_price -> Returns the actual price of the $GAME token and more metrics

+$dark_price -> Returns the actual price of the $DARK token and more metrics

-!eth_gas -> Returns the Etherium gas fee price
+$eth_gas -> Returns the Etherium gas fee price

-!bsc_price -> Returns the Binance Smart Chain  gas fee price
+$bsc_price -> Returns the Binance Smart Chain  gas fee price

 ```